 “I give you money all the time, and I am not going to give you anymore,” Bennett said.

 Bennett says Nemo threatened to beat him up.
 Bennett picked up a shovel and told Nemo to leave.
 However, Nemo responded by attacking and punching Bennett.
 In the chaos, Bennett said he got his handgun.
-Nemo hit him once again, and Bennett shot Nemo in the chest.
+Nemo hit him once again, and he shot Nemo in the chest.
 Nemo walked away and died later.

 “They at first wanted to charge me with first-degree murder and then second-degree.
 They lowered it to manslaughter.
 I received a seven-year sentence.
 I will be released on June 5, 2018,” Bennett said.